KarlMarkFuncion/obsidian_sync_second_brain/Record of my Life/Jan 21 journal.md

 2. Papa recommended I learn some basic CyberSec skills for my future career.
 Although that career isn't an entry level thing.
 I find it a good play to make in the future while I enjoy my time with programming.

 3. I'm deciding to leverage my ADHD to make technology dabbling projects.
 Here is an idea I have right now:
-	1. Make a home cloud server using my old DELL laptop as
+	1. Make a home cloud server using my old DELL laptop as my home storage server for my files.

 To Do List